csmith/centauri/README.md

 - `CERTIFICATE_PROVIDERS` - a space separated list of certificate
   providers to try to get a certificate from, in order, if a route does not have an explicit `provider`.
 Default: `lego selfsigned`.
+- `OCSP_STAPLING` - whether to request certificates with the
+  "must-staple" extension and then automatically staple OCSP responses to them.
+If changing this setting you should manually remove Centauri's certificate store to ensure all certificates are regenerated with the new setting.
+Default: `true`.

 For the TCP frontend, the following options are used: